bluewhale540/jama-dash/README.md

 ## About

-This is a replacement to the Jama connect dashboards for projects and test plans, with support for the automatic generation of charts and figures from each test plan's data.
+This is a replacement to the Jama Connect dashboards for projects and test plans, with support for the automatic generation of charts and figures from each test plan's data.

 ### Built With